Last Modified on Feb 10, 2014

-Natural Remedies to Cure or Treat Hypoglycemia
+Natural Remedies for Hypoglycemia

 [YEA] 06/25/2013: Dorcas from Camden On Gauley, West Virginia: "Hi, I have been hypoglycemic for a long time now and I have always drank diet coke.
 Do you know that I stoped drinking diet coke and I have not had one low blood sugar since.
 Last night I tryed the diet coke again and woke up at 3 am with a blood sugar of 60.
 I believe the aspartame is what makes people have low blood sugar whether it be in the things we drink or eat."